 Ensure the model has a Water Factor (WF) of 6.0 or lower and a Modified Energy Factor (MEF) of 2.0 or higher.
 Visit the Consortium for Energy Efficiency (CEE) to confirm your model meets the standards.

-High-efficiency clothes washers come in a variety of tub capacities ranging from about 1.6 cubic feet up to 3.1 cubic feet.
+High-efficiency washing machines have capacities ranging from about 1.6 cubic feet up to 3.1 cubic feet.
 When purchasing a new washer, choose a size that most closely matches your laundry needs.

 Raised Platform or Top Loader